FeLiNa0/parallelly/README.md

-# parallely: Run commands in parallel and capture output.
+# parallelly: Run commands in parallel and capture output.
 Notify on each completion.

 <!--
 EDIT README.template.md, not README.md directly.